ZaidKhanz75/CALCULATOR/README.md

-# Oasis_InfoByte_Calculator
+# Calculator
- Calculator developed using HTML, CSS and JavaScript Click the link to preview app: https://zaidkhanz75.github.io/Oasis_InfoByte_CALCULATOR/
+ Calculator developed using HTML, CSS and JavaScript Click the link to preview app: https://zaidkhanz75.github.io/CALCULATOR/